ForteScarlet/mini-ini/README.md

 ## Customize
 You can customize (implement the interface) to achieve some additional parsing methods.

+I provide some easy-to-implement (probably) interfaces to support user customization.
+If you want, you can also open source your additional implementations.
+If you open source, you can tell me, I will show the address in the README.

+some interface or abstract class:

 Ini elements like `IniElement`、`BaseElement` or `IniComment`(Default implementation is `IniCommentImpl`)、`IniProperty`(Default implementation is `IniPropertyImpl`)、`IniSection`(Default implementation is `IniSectionImpl`).

 Ini reader like `IniReadable`、`IniReader` or Refer to the default implementation `BufferedIniReader`.